Chapter 7 Bankruptcy

 • Cooperate with the trustee

-• Provide any financial records or documents that the trustee requests
+• Provide any financial records or documents the trustee requests

-In most cases, this is the only time you will appear in bankruptcy court (which is often a conference room at the courthouse, not a courtroom used for trials and hearings).
+In most cases, this is the only time you will appear in bankruptcy court.
+The court is often a conference room at the courthouse, not a courtroom used for trials and hearings.

-The bankruptcy judge will not be at the meeting so they can have "independent judgment" and not be swayed one way or the other after meeting you.
+The bankruptcy judge will not be at the meeting so they can have independent judgment and not be swayed in either way after meeting you.

 Within 10 days of this meeting, your bankruptcy trustee will report back to the court.
-They will determine if you qualify under the rules of the means test (which determines eligibility for filing bankruptcy under Chapter 7).
+They will determine if you qualify under the rules of the means test.
+The means test determines eligibility for filing bankruptcy under Chapter 7.

 After Filing: Attend Personal Financial Management Counseling